ankurk91/google-chat-electron/README.md

 * Unread message counter in dock
 * Auto start the app when you log-in to your machine (configurable)
 * Auto check for updates on startup and notify user if any (configurable)
-* Auto check for internet on startup and keep retiring to connect every 60 seconds if offline
+* Auto check for internet on startup and keep retrying to connect every 60 seconds if offline
 * Open external links in your OS default web browser
 * Preserve window position and size
 * Prevent multiple chat app instances from running